interscity/open-data-challenge-2017/README.md

 The data, along with other open travel data, is also available through a public ipython notebook server at http://34.239.42.177:8888/tree?
-The password for the server is the first names of the data collector's advisors and associated labs (R....D....R...B...).
-All information from the third sentence of her home page https://people.eecs.berkeley.edu/~shankari/.
+The password for the server is a concatenation of the first names of the data collector's advisors and associated labs (R....D....R...B...).
+All information can be found in the third sentence of her home page https://people.eecs.berkeley.edu/~shankari/.
 The sample notebook below has examples of how to access all these objects and plot them on a map.
 **NOTE: The notebook is read-only, so you cannot save any changes to it.**
 Make a copy of the notebook, label it with your name, and explore the data there.